The Sun's Supergranulation

-As mentioned in Section~\ref{obsrot}, the supergranulation flow seems to be weakly influenced by the global solar rotation.
+As mentioned in Sect.~\ref{obsrot}, supergranulation-scale flows are weakly influenced by the global solar rotation.
 In the presence of a vertical rotation vector, overstable oscillatory convection is preferred to steady convection provided that $\pr$ is small \citep{chandra61}.
-In more physical terms, an oscillation is only possible if inertial motions are not significantly damped viscously on the thermalization timescale of rising and sinking convective blobs.

-\cite{busse04,busse07} suggested on the basis of a local Cartesian analysis that the drift of supergranulation could be a signature of weakly nonlinear thermal convection rotating about an inclined axis and found a phase velocity consistent with the data of \cite{gizon03b}, assuming an eddy viscosity prescription consistent with solar estimates (based on the typical sizes and velocity of granulation).
-Earlier work on the linear stability of a rotating {\em spherical} Boussinesq fluid layer heated by internal heat sources showed that the most rapidly growing perturbations are oscillatory and form a prograde drifting pattern of convection cells at low Prandtl number in high Taylor number regimes corresponding physically to large rotation \citep{ZB87}.
+Physically, an oscillation is only possible if inertial motions are not significantly damped viscously on the thermalization timescale of rising and sinking convective blobs. \cite{busse04,busse07} suggested on the basis of a local Cartesian analysis that the drift of supergranulation could be a signature of weakly nonlinear thermal convection rotating about an inclined axis and found a phase velocity consistent with the data of \cite{gizon03b}, assuming an eddy viscosity prescription consistent with solar estimates (based on the typical sizes and velocity of granulation).
+Earlier work on the linear stability of a rotating spherical Boussinesq fluid layer heated by internal heat sources showed that the most rapidly growing perturbations are oscillatory and form a prograde drifting pattern of convection cells at low Prandtl number in high Taylor number regimes corresponding physically to large rotation \citep{ZB87}.

-A directly related issue is that of the influence of \emph{differential rotation} on supergranulation. \cite{green06} considered the possible role of the solar subsurface shear layer \citep{schou98} by looking at the effect of a vertical shear flow on the onset of convection in a strongly stratified Cartesian layer using linear theory.
-They found that convective modes in the non-sheared problem become travelling when a weak shear is added.
-Some previous work found that this behaviour is possible either at low $\pr$ \citep{kropp91} or if some form of symmetry breaking is present in the equations \citep{matthews97}.
-Since linear shear alone cannot do the job, it is likely that density stratification plays an important role in obtaining the result. \cite{green06} also report that the derived phase speeds for their travelling pattern are significantly smaller than those inferred from observations by \cite{gizon03b}.
+Related to this issue is the influence of differential rotation, or shear, on supergranulation. \cite{green06} considered the possible role of the solar subsurface shear layer \citep{schou98} by looking at the effect of a vertical shear flow on the onset of convection in a strongly stratified Cartesian layer using linear theory, and found that steady convective modes become travelling when a weak shear is added.
+Earlier studies had found that this behaviour is possible either at low $\pr$ \citep{kropp91} or if some generic form of top-down symmetry breaking is present in the system \citep{matthews97}.
+As a linear shear flow alone does not break this symmetry, it is likely that density stratification plays an important role in obtaining the result. \cite{green06} also found that the derived phase speeds of the travelling pattern were significantly smaller than those inferred from the observations by \cite{gizon03b}.